The best deals from Amazon's Big Winter Sale

 KitchenAid Pasta Roller ($199, originally $249.99; amazon.com)

-Another fantastic deal on a KitchenAid attachment, this five star pasta roller lets you make your own noodles at home with ease.
+Another fantastic deal on a KitchenAid attachment, this 5-star pasta roller lets you make your own noodles at home with ease.

-Le Creuset Heritage Casserole Stoneware Rectangular Dish with Platter Lid ($84.95, originally $109.95; amazon.com)
+Le Creuset Heritage Casserole Stoneware Rectangular Dish With Platter Lid ($84.95, originally $109.95; amazon.com)

 Get 23% off this gorgeous blue table-ready casserole dish from cooks’ favorite stoneware maker, Le Creuset.

-Le Creuset Signature Cast Iron Round Casserole ($219, originally $272.44; amazon.com)
+Le Creuset Signature Cast-Iron Round Casserole ($219, originally $272.44; amazon.com)

 This is the Le Creuset piece every home cook needs.
 It’s perfect for stews, slow cooking and soups, and at 20% off, you don’t want to miss out on this price.

-SodaStream Fizzi One Touch Sparkling Water Maker Bundle ($145.99, originally $189.99; amazon.com)
+SodaStream Fizzi One-Touch Sparkling Water Maker Bundle ($145.99, originally $189.99; amazon.com)

 Save 23% when you shop this SodaStream bundle, and keep saving when you skip buying sparkling water at the market.